mridlen/encoderlogic/README.md

 ```
 These cmd modules will be compiled in to the interpreter.php dynamically.

-2) Create a .js file (in this example, command.js) with your command actions in it
+2. Create a .js file (in this example, command.js) with your command actions in it

 ```
 function command(cmd, term) {
 	//your code here
 }
 ```

+3. Currently you need to edit the help.js to document your command.
+I plan to make this modular in the near future.